TerryCavanagh/diceymodgeons/README.md

-# diceymodgeons
+# Dicey Modgeons

-Official mod tool for Dicey Dungeons
+Official mod tool for Dicey Dungeons.

+This project is work in progress.
+The game's mod API hasn't been finalised yet.

+Currently you need a master build from Godot to modify this project.
+You can use the unofficial builds here https://hugo.pro/projects/godot-builds/

+### Licenses
+Source code is MIT licenced.
+See LICENSE.md
+Graphics are licenced by Distractionware Limited